 The club has welcomed guest speakers Arnold Malloy of the Syracuse Chiefs, Kevin Cooper of the Houston Texans, and Davina Sutton of ESPN, CNN Atlanta/London, and Turner Sports.

 Meetings are on Mondays at 6:30 p.m. in Falk College Room 407, and are open to all Syracuse University students.
 Contact Ian Williams at firstname.lastname@example.org for more information or call 315-443-9881.

 Women in Sports and Events (WISE)

-WISE hosted “Shoot for Success: WISE Women in Sports,” a pre-game panel discussion on February 19, 2017 at the Carrier Dome.
+In February 2017, WISE hosted “Shoot for Success: WISE Women in Sports,” a pre-game panel discussion at the Carrier Dome.
 Organized in collaboration with Syracuse University Athletics, the panel discussion took place before the SU women’s basketball against Notre Dame.
 Designed for women interested in pursuing professional careers in sports and events, the event featured how-to guidance and personal experiences from panelists on leading a successful career in sports.
 Guest panelists included Boston Celtics Group Ticket Sales Manager, Chrissy Cronin; Boston Celtics Director of Marketing, Kara Hutchinson; ESPN Women’s College Basketball Analyst, Gail Goestenkors; ESPN Coordinating Producer, Kate Jackson; ESPN Play-by-Play Announcer, Pam Ward; and NCAA Director of Business Operations for Women’s Basketball, Tracie Hitz.

 Keep up with SU’s WISE Club on Social Media: Twitter: @WISE_SU; Instagram: WISE_Cuse; and Facebook: Women in Sports and Events at Syracuse University, “@wisecuse”.